southernsouth/my_1c_codes/README.md

-# My 1C codes
+# My C code

-This is where I will upload my 1c code here during my studies
+This is where I will upload my C code here during my studies